akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

 ####  <li> Introduction to QFN-48 Package, chip, pads, core, die and IPs </li>

+   - Learned how VLSI technology packs tons of tiny transistors onto chips, making electronics faster, smaller, and cheaper.

+   - Looked at an Arduino board to understand why its main 'chip' is a big deal.
+   - Saw how this chip, known as the microcontroller unit (MCU), runs everything on the board, like reading sensors and controlling lights.
+   - Noticed how VLSI tech helps make these chips, making gadgets like Arduinos possible.
- <b> Arduino Board: </b> The Arduino Microcontroller Board comprises various elements like the microprocessor, voltage regulator, I/O pins, and communication interfaces.
+   - The Arduino Microcontroller Board comprises various elements like the microprocessor, voltage regulator, I/O pins, and communication interfaces.
 The microprocessor, highlighted , acts as the brain, executing instructions and managing the board's functions.
 The below provided image shows an Arduino Microcontroller Board, with a specific focus on the Microprocessor (chip).

  ![Screenshot (76)](https://github.com/akshaynayak212/NASSCOM-VSD-SoC-Design-Program/assets/169296665/68003ba1-02c2-47d7-b254-c2f73ac0dad8)